 Here are the 3 approaches we (here at Timmermann Group) recommend:

-- Buy a WordPress Theme design, populate it with your content
+- Buy a WordPress Theme website design, populate the WordPress CMS with your content

 Truth be told, you’re going to need a little professional help to really knock it out of the park with ANY of the above and that’s where this blog comes in.
 Welcome to your handy guide on how to pick which approach to a new website is best for you.
 We’re assuming you’ve come to terms with the fact that the best way to get the website job done is to work with a WordPress web design agency or web design shop.
 Where today’s journey starts is identifying which approach your web-partner should take when they are building your new digital property and, just to make said journey super easy to navigate, we’ve developed a fancy little metaphor to help you better understand the finer points of selecting a framework for your new website.

 Are you ready for it?

 That’s right: building a new website is like pizza.

 Let’s just admit something to ourselves, right now: frozen pizzas are more about convenience than flavor.
 Sure, you probably have your favorite pre-made pizza treats, but nothing is quite as fantastic to chow on than the labor-of-love which is a custom pizza.
 There’s also the allure of the pizza kit, which lets you do a little customization, but with a lot less planning and prep than a custom build.
 This is where our metaphor begins by describing two out-of-the-box web solutions: WordPress Themes and HTML Templates.

 A WordPress Theme is the frozen pizza of the website world.
 We don’t buy a frozen pizza for its cardboard crust and its sparse cheese; we buy it because it’s affordable and it’s quick.